Bellamy01/guessing_game/README.md

 # Steps

-1.Select the category
+1.Select the category<br>
-2.Guess the word by inputing the desirable letter 3.Terminate using 0 or Ctr+c
+2.Guess the word by inputing the desirable letter<br>
+3.Terminate using 0 or Ctr+c

 # Any errors were removed